PnX-SI/gn_mobile_occtax/README.md

 ## Settings

-The app settings file is automatically updated when the application is started, as soon as the *GeoNature* URL is defined.
+The app settings file is automatically updated locally when the application is started, as soon as the *GeoNature* URL is defined, with the one on *GeoNature* server.
-This settings file `settings_occtax.json` can be found in the `Android/data/fr.geonature.occtax2/` directory of the terminal's main storage.
+This settings file `settings_occtax.json` can be found locally in the `Android/data/fr.geonature.occtax2/` directory of the terminal's main storage.
 Example:

 ```json
 {